 Of course, Bruges has great waffles, chocolate and beer with breweries dating back to 1856.
 You can also see Bruges beauty and highlights in the 2008 film, In Bruges (awesome movie, by the way).

-Overall, Bruges is simply charming and well considered one of the best cities you should visit in Belgium.
+Overall, Bruges is simply charming and well considered one of the best cities you should visit in Belgium on over 50 solo travel.
 I loved it.

 How Long Do You Need in Bruges?